Fabindia: Controversy

 On 3 April 2015, Union Minister of Human Resource Development, Smriti Irani allegedly spotted a camera positioned to record near a changing room, at an outlet of Fabindia in Candolim, Goa.
-She immediately raised an alarm, alerting her husband and then called a local legislator, Micheal Lobo, who lodged an FIR or First Information Report.
+She immediately raised an alarm, alerting her husband and then called a local legislator, Michael Lobo, who lodged a First Information Report (FIR).

-A local court later came down heavily on the Calangute police saying that they exercised their power of arrest arbitrarily against four staff members of Fabindia's Candolim outlet who were held late on 3 April.
+A local court later came down heavily on the Calangute police, saying that they exercised their power of arrest arbitrarily against four staff members of Fabindia's Candolim outlet who were held late on 3 April.

-Judge Dvijple Patkar observed, "It appears that the police have lightly interfered/tampered with the personal liberty of the applicants for reasons best known to them.
+Judge Dvijple Patkar said, "It appears that the police have lightly interfered/tampered with the personal liberty of the applicants for reasons best known to them.
 It appears that the applicants were automatically and unnecessarily arrested by the police.
 In my opinion, the circumstances of the case do not warrant any arrest.
-The police officer exercising the power of arrest as well as the investigating officer has not stated any valid justification for the arrest."
+The police officer exercising the power of arrest, as well as the investigating officer, has not stated any valid justification for the arrest."

-On 8 April 2015 company's Managing Director William Bissel, its former chief executive officer Subrata Dutta, regional manager Ruchira Puri, marketing chief Ramu Chandra, stores in-charge Kundan Gupta, E-commerce head Arun Naikar and category head Ashima Agarwal have sought anticipatory bail to avoid arrest in district court in Mapusa town.
+On 8 April 2015 company's Managing Director, William Bissell, its former chief executive officer, Subrata Dutta, regional manager Ruchira Puri, marketing chief Ramu Chandra, stores in-charge Kundan Gupta, E-commerce head Arun Naikar, and category head Ashima Agarwal have sought anticipatory bail to avoid arrest in district court in Mapusa town.

 In October 2021, Fabindia received backlash after they named their Diwali collection as 'Jashn-e-Riwaaz'.